 Program begins at 4:30 PM.
 Please RSVP via the Evite link below.

 Job Announcement - Senior Program Manager, Immigration Services

 Catholic Charities of the Diocese of Santa Rosa has posted a job announcement for the position of Senior Program Manager, Immigration Services.
-The Senior Immigration Program Manager (ISPM) acts as the Program’s Senior Manager for Catholic Charities and the partner agencies represented in the communities Secure Families Collaborative.
+The Senior Immigration Program Manager (ISPM) acts as the Program’s Senior Manager for Catholic Charities and the partner agencies represented in the Secure Families Collaborative.